MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

   - ai-seo-date:11/08/2023
 ---

-# Draft an email message in Copilot for Sales app
+# Draft an email message in Sales app app

-When you compose a new email or reply to your customers by email, Copilot for Sales uses AI to suggest content, saving you time and effort in composing the perfect message to move a deal forward.
+When you compose a new email or reply to your customers by email, Sales app uses AI to suggest content, saving you time and effort in composing the perfect message to move a deal forward.
 Choose from predefined response categories or enter your own text, and the AI generates the suggested content.
 You can use the suggested content as-is or modify to meet your needs.

 > [!NOTE]
 > - This feature is available only when enabled by your administrator.
 More information: [Turn on Copilot AI features](suggested-replies.md)
 > - The AI-generated content is just a suggestion.
 It is your responsibility to review and edit the suggested content to make sure it's accurate and appropriate before sending your email.
 > - If the email is connected to a CRM record and the associated activities have attachments exceeding a total of 28 MB, you may encounter issues while drafting the email.
 To prevent this, either remove the attachments from the activities or reduce their size so that the total size of the attachments is less than 28 MB per draft request.
-> - If you've opened an encrypted email, the capability to draft an email using Copilot for Sales isn't available.
+> - If you've opened an encrypted email, the capability to draft an email using Sales app isn't available.

 ## License requirements

 The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their existing Sales Copilot license](features-d365-users.md).
-Organizations that have purchased Copilot for Sales will see the fully integrated experience within Microsoft Outlook.
+Organizations that have purchased Sales app will see the fully integrated experience within Microsoft Outlook.
 For more information, see [Draft an email message using sales information in Outlook](email-reply-premium.md).

 ## Anatomy of suggested content